How-To Guide · Veterinary Clinics

 How much does veterinary clinic scheduling software cost?

-Costs vary.
+Costs vary by what you're combining.
 PetDesk pricing is by request and typically in the $100–$200/month range.
 Shepherd is a full practice management system priced by request.
 Weave starts around $300/month for their communications suite.
 GoHighLevel is $97/month as a standalone CRM and scheduling tool.
 For Handled's done-for-you setup — full configuration including online booking, reminder sequences, missed call text-back, and review automation — expect $500–$2,500 one-time depending on the complexity of your workflow.